 Material and methods: This prospective cross sectional study was performed in the Oral and Maxillofacial Department at Aga Khan University of Hospital.
-A total number of 1246 extractions were carried out.
-Patients were requested to come back for follow-up visit, in case of increased persistent pain during and/or after the first week of extraction.
-In this case, patients were examined for the signs of dry socket.
-Questionnaires based on two sections were distributed to all operators: Information inquiring the demographic profile of the patient together with systemic diseases; smoking status; consumption of antibiotics; and oral contraceptives. b) A table was designed to include patients’ compliance to post-operative instructions, technique of anesthesia, level of experience, and location of tooth or teeth extracted.
+A total number of 1246 in as many patients extractions were carried out and the patients were requested to come back if any complications such as pain were experienced up to one week after extraction.
+On follow up visit, patients were examined for the signs of dry socket.
+Questionnaires based on two sections were distributed to all operators: Information inquiring the demographic profile of the patient together with systemic diseases; smoking status; consumption of antibiotics; and oral contraceptives. b) The patients’ compliance to post-operative instructions, technique of anesthesia, level of experience, and location of tooth or teeth extracted were recorded.

-Results: Throughout this study, there are 1246 permanent teeth extracted out of 1246 patients.
-A total of 41 (3.3%) extractions found to be effected by dry socketin patients between ages of 11 to 80 years old.
-There is a slightly higher prevalence of dry socket noted in female 3.7% (27 dry sockets in 722 extractions) as compared to male 2.6% (14 dry sockets in 523 extractions).
-However, the difference is statistically insignificant (p=0.553).
-There were thirty people were noted as heavy smokers (consuming>15 cigarettes per day).
-Following extractions in those who smoked, the prevalence of dry socket was 6.1% (407 extractions were found to have 25 dry socket) as compared to 1.9% (1239 extractions were found to have 16 dry socket cases).
-This difference was statistically significant.
-The prevalence of dry socket was significantly higher in Mandibular extractions (8.35%) than in maxillary extraction cases (1.4%)(P<0.002).
+Results: A total of 41 (3.3%) extractions were found to be effected by dry socketin patients between ages of 11 to 80 years old.
+There was a slightly higher but statistically insignificant prevalence of dry socket noted in female 3.7% as compared to male 2.6%.
+30 people were noted as heavy smokers (consuming>15 cigarettes per day).
+Following extractions, in those who smoked the prevalence of dry socket was stastificantly higher in smokers.
+6.1% of the smokers developed dry sockets,as compared to 1.9% non-smokers..
+The prevalence of dry socket was significantly higher in Mandibular extractions (8.35%) than in maxillary extraction cases (1.4%).

-Conclusion:The prevalence of dry socket was statistically different among patients who smoke and those who do not smoke.
-There were more incidences of dry socket following surgical extraction as opposed to non-surgical).
+Conclusion:The prevalence of dry socket was significantly higher in smokers .
+There were more incidences of dry socket following open extraction as opposed closed extractions.
 Patients’ medical history, age, gender, medications (pre/postoperative), extraction site and indication for extraction had no association with the development of dry socket.

 Key words: teeth,dry socket, prevalence, smoking, surgical extraction